jasonlamkk/docker-jenkins-pipeline/README.md

 ##Introduction

-Throughout these series, we will try to build a CI pipeline with Jenkins and Dockers.
+Throughout these series, we will try to build a CI pipeline with Jenkins and Docker.

 If you can master them, you will be able to test any multi-tiered application on a single computer.